Cuda-Chen/cuda-chen.github.io/_posts/2020-07-29-slic-in-julia.md

 including OpenCV and scikit-image.
 However, [JulaImages]( https://juliaimages.org/latest/) has not implemented SLIC yet, though this Julia image processing package contains Felzenswalb and quick shift.
-Therefore, I want to implmenet SLIC in Julia to let me famlilar with SLIC algorithm but also Julia.
+Therefore, I want to implement SLIC in Julia to let me familiar with SLIC algorithm but also Julia.

 ## Image segmentation
 Image segmentation is a process to classify which cluster each pixel should belong to.
-The goal of this is to let image more representive and easier for us to analyze.
+The goal of this is to let image more representative and easier for us to analyze.
 So far, people have invented a lot of techniques according to each characteristic of each object such as color, texture, and intensity, etc.